sourcehut-mirrors/chawan/doc/architecture.md

 ### Layout

 Our layout engine is a rather "simple" procedural layout implementation.
-It runs in two passes (but I'm working on eliminating the first one.)
+It runs in two passes:

 1. Build a layout tree.
 Anonymous block and table boxes are generated here.
 After this pass, the tree is no longer mutated, only the